jcbendernh/Azure-Search-Ignite-2018-Demo/README.md

 		<li>Click Send and you should see the properties of your new skillset under the Response section of Postman.</li>
 	</ol
   </li>
   <li>Finally we are going to create and run the Indexer.
 The settings in the JSON for this particular example are set to run once, which will run immediately after creation.
-Click <b>+New | Request</b>.
-Under Request name type <b>POST indexer</b> and add it to your new custom collection/folder.</li>
+Click <b>+New | Request</b>, under Request name type <b>POST indexer</b> and add it to your new custom collection/folder.</li>
 	<ol>
 		<li>Change GET to POST</li>
 		<li>Under Enter Request URL add the following...  <b>https://YOUR-SEARCH-SERVICE-NAME.search.windows.net/indexes?api-version=2019-05-06</b>.</li>